MicrosoftDocs/Viva/Viva/connections/overview-viva-connections-education.md

 > [!NOTE]
 >
-> - A home site is not a requirement for setting up Viva Connections, but some organizations may choose to use a home site in addition to Viva Connections to provide a secondary landing experience that’s more focused on organizational content. **[Learn more about home sites and how they complement Viva Connections](/viva/connections/viva-connections-overview#how-sharepoint-home-sites-and-viva-connections-work-together)**.
+> - A SharePoint home site is not a requirement for setting up Viva Connections, but some organizations may choose to use a SharePoint home site in addition to Viva Connections to provide a secondary landing experience that’s more focused on organizational content. **[Learn more about SharePoint home sites and how they complement Viva Connections](/viva/connections/viva-connections-overview#how-sharepoint-home-sites-and-viva-connections-work-together)**.
 > - You must have an Academic (A) or Enterprise (E) license type to create a Viva Connections experience.
 Users with a basic Microsoft 365 subscription (A or E license) are limited to creating one experience.
 Users are required to have a Microsoft Viva suite or Viva Communications and Communities in order to create two or more experiences (up to ten).
 See [Microsoft Viva plans and pricing](https://www.microsoft.com/microsoft-viva/pricing) for more info.
 > - Viva Connections is not currently supported on tablet devices.
 Check the **[Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap)** for the status of tablet support.